SwathiVisagn123/CypressUI/README.md

 **Cypress Javascript End To End Framework:**

 Hi, I have setup a Cypress/Javascript test automation framework from scratch.
-The tests are non-exhaustive but covers most of the Cypress queries, commands and chai assertions.
+The tests cover most of the Cypress queries, commands and chai assertions.

 👉 Specifications: